 3. One way to clean jewelry is to use simple dish soap, warm water and a soft toothbrush.
 Although be careful not to bear down on set stones with the toothbrush, you can pop them out of their settings.
 For especially dirty pieces, go ahead and soak them for a little while first to soften up the dirt.
-(Never use a toothbrush found in a jeweler's work area to brush your teeth!)
+(Pro tip: never use a toothbrush found in a jeweler’s work area to brush your teeth!)

 4. Another way to clean jewelry is a jewelry polishing cloth.
 They are available in many jewelry stores and I carry them.
 The cloth is embedded with jewelry polish and it takes a little bit of work but it shines up the metals very well.

 5. Jewelry paste and liquid polishes can vary in quality, most work pretty well and can be worth a try.
 I don’t have any particular brand to recommend since I don’t use them.

 6. Don’t use bleach while wearing silver rings, it can blacken them.
 And ammonia can damage some stones.